GermanCoding/WallboxUI/README.md

 ### Deployment (production)

-Deploying this is currently a bit janky.
-You're welcome to submit an improved process if you're able to do so.
+Deploying this should be mostly straightforward.
 The reference deployment currently uses docker-compose.
 You can deploy this via alternate means as well - I suggest reading through the development documentation to get a grip on how stuff works.

 For docker-compose, the following things need to be done:

+1. Clone this repository to your local disk, if you haven't already (refer to git clone for details).
-1. Add configuration
+2. Add configuration:
     - The included compose file loads configuration from a `config.env` file (for backend configuration) and a `db.env` (for database configuration) by default.